} Skip to Main Content

 Lateral reading: doing a quick initial evaluation of a website by spending a little time on the website and more time reading what others say about it.
 Sometimes you can find out more about a website by leaving the site itself.

-This short video from the Stanford History Education Group illustrates the importance of click restraint and why you shouldn’t assume that the first search results are necessarily the most reliable or relevant ones.
+The short video below is from the Stanford History Education Group and illustrates the importance of click restraint and why you shouldn’t assume that the first search results are necessarily the most reliable or relevant ones.

 More About Evaluating What You Read or See